 - Increase your knowledge about your health

-As an example, the attorneys at Schochor, Federico and Staton, P.A. obtained $4 million on behalf of a patient who was misdiagnosed as having a non-malignant lesion in the brain.
+As an example, the attorneys at Schochor, Staton, Goldberg, and Cardea, P.A. obtained $4 million on behalf of a patient who was misdiagnosed as having a non-malignant lesion in the brain.
 In reality, the patient had a vascular malformation in his brain.
 As a result of the missed diagnosis, the patient began hemorrhaging several days later and sustained permanent brain damage.
 A second opinion regarding the diagnosis may have avoided this tragedy.

 Contact a Maryland or Washington D.C.
 Medical Malpractice Lawyer Today

-If you or someone you love was harmed by a misdiagnosis, speak with a lawyer from Schochor, Federico and Staton, P.A. to learn more about your rights.
+If you or someone you love was harmed by a misdiagnosis, speak with a lawyer from Schochor, Staton, Goldberg, and Cardea, P.A. to learn more about your rights.
 Our attorneys, with top awards from professional organizations and a history of successful outcomes, can be your guides through the complicated legal system.
 Give our firm a call at 410-234-1000 or fill out a contact form.